 That is to say, most traditional ab workouts won’t (ahem, crunches).
 A full range of motion is accomplished when you move a body part as far as possible during a workout.
 Reaching a full range of motion is important if you want to see a change since, as mentioned earlier, you have to work every muscle involved if you want to see improvement.
 If you’re doing ab workouts on the floor or a bench, you’re actually doing less than half of that full range.
 Like with most things, though, there are modifications that can help.
 Crunches performed on an exercise ball, for example, will have you reaching your core’s full ROM.

 Ready to take on some core-sculpting routines?
-Try some of #TeamAaptiv’s favorites, such as Abs WERK and 45 x 15 Core Hit.
+Try some of #TeamAaptiv’s favorites, such as Abs WERK and 45 x 15 Core Hit in the Aaptiv app.

 Have more questions about strength training?
-Check out this Q&A with Aaptiv trainer, Sultan.
+Check out this Q&A with trainer, Sultan.